andylpvn/Dont-Get-HIT/README.md

 # Dont Get HIT
- a game project for comp214
+ a game project for SaskPolytech's project